vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

     A) HandlerThread is a Handy class to start a thread that has a Looper.

 -   **What is a Service?**<br/>
     A) A service is a component which doesn't have UI and can perform long running operations like downloading stuff, playing music etc.. which can run even exiting the application.
 By default service runs on main thread.
 This might cause ANR errors.
-To avoid this, we can Start service by creating a new thread or use an IntentService that can do work in background.
+To avoid this, we can Start service by creating a new background thread or use an IntentService that can do work in background.

 -   **How to Stop a Service?**<br/>
     A) To stop a service from an activity we can call stopService(Intent intent) method.
 To Stop a service from itself, we can call stopSelf() method.